ELEMENTARY & SECONDARY SCHOOLS

 K-12 Schools Reduce Risks to Students, Faculty and Staff by Adopting Solids

-According to The Green Schools Initiative, the environmental impact of the 130,000 public, private and charter K-12 schools in the United States is enormous, in financial, ecological and health terms.
+According to U.S. Green Building Council and The Center for Green Schools, the environmental impact of the 130,000 public, private and charter K-12 schools in the United States is enormous, in financial, ecological and health terms.
 The impact includes tons of greenhouse gas emissions, garbage and toxic waste and exposure to unhealthy conditions that can affect students’ ability to learn.
-The organization indicates that a growing body of evidence shows that “green” schools that integrate sustainable facilities, healthy operations, and environmental curricula result in environmental and financial savings, improved health for students and staff, and better academic achievement.
+A growing body of evidence shows that “green” schools that integrate sustainable facilities, healthy operations, and environmental curricula result in environmental and financial savings, improved health for students and staff, and better academic achievement.

 For high schools struggling to fill holes in their budgets, investing in energy efficiency may be the least of their concerns.
 But it should be near the top of their priorities, says Rachel Gutter, director of the Center for Green Schools, part of the U.S. Green Building Council.
 “This is something you can’t afford not to do,” Gutter says.
 “A green school … is actually one of the only opportunities, in a moment when budgets are already stretched so thin, to be able to unearth funds that are available for the taking.”
 (U.S. News & World Report)

 In the area of facility management, schools have very specific requirements for their cooling and heating systems.
 Schools are increasingly set up in campus-like settings, with multiple buildings and cooling and heating equipment of various sizes and with specific requirements.
 They have large populations of students, faculty and staff at their facilities every day that can be negatively affected by hazardous, liquid water treatment chemicals.

 During the past decade, hundreds of school district facilities have switched to AP Tech’s solids to treat and maintain their comfort heating and cooling equipment because of their safety and sustainability benefits.